Security shouldn't be a black box

 Security is a shared responsibility.
 Here's how to maximize the security of your Droplana account:

-- Don't share your email login credentials.
-If a colleague needs to co-manage your Droplana workspace, invite them as a team member from the Team page — that's what it's for.
-Team access is available on the Pro plan.
+• Don't share your email login credentials.
+If a colleague needs to co-manage your Droplana workspace, invite them as a team member from the Team page - that's what it's for.
+Team access is available on the Practice and Studio plans.

-- Match your security level to the sensitivity of the work.
+• Match your security level to the sensitivity of the work.
 Your account starts at Strict (email-only), which ensures only the verified email holder can access the portal.
-If your work is less sensitive, you can switch to Verified (one-time and email links, no permanent links) or Standard (all link types) from your account settings.
+If your work is less sensitive, you can switch to Controlled (one-time and email links, no permanent links) or Relaxed (all link types) from your account settings.

 We comply with valid legal process - court orders, subpoenas, and law enforcement requests - under Croatian and applicable EU law.